Radiation Therapy Treatment Process

 Set-Up

-You will be placed on the treatment table in the same position you were in for your simulation.
-The therapists will align your tattoos to the lasers in the treatment room and take a set of X-ray films.
+You will need to be on the treatment table in the same position you were in for your simulation.
+The therapists will line up your tattoos with the lasers in the treatment room and take a set of X-ray films.
 These films will be matched with the simulation films to make sure the treatment is given to the right area.
-You may be asked to move your body to align yourself for treatment.
-Your oncologist will check your films before the radiation is given.
-This is standard practice to ensure the most accurate beam delivery.
-Once your films and position are confirmed the setup is done and the radiation can be given.

 Your set-up appointment may be scheduled the day before you start radiation, or it may be scheduled along with your first day of radiation.
 This is based on the preference or availability of the facility where you are being treated.